finalwebsites/backup4wp/README.md

 If your WordPress website is using the **Easy SMTP plugin**, Backup4WP will recognize these settings too.
 Plus, if you use an API key from Sendgrid as a password for this SMTP plugin, the API key is also pre-filled inside the "Sendgrid" section.
 We changed also the order on how the obtained settings are used: 1.
 Easy SMTP, 2.
 WP Mail SMTP and 3. the old Sendgrid plugin.

 *3rd April 2022*
 If you like to download your backups, it's necessary now to set the constant variable to "true" inside the file "func.php".
 Most people doesn't need the download feature.
-This modification is temproray solution until we find a better way to do this on the options page.
+This modification is temporary solution until we find a better way to do this on the options page.

 *19th March 2022*
 The email sender name is now the domain name.
 That makes it easier to recognize the email message in your inbox if you use the Backup4WP tool for multiple websites.